A Model of Pupal Water Loss in Glossina: Conclusions

 A strong school of thought is of the opinion that pupal and teneral mortality due to dehydration are either irrelevant or can be assumed constant.
-Do daily, pupal mortality and water loss justify this work?
-A cursory inspection of Figure \ref{mortality}, is suggestive of what the origins of such an argument might be in the case of the Morsitans group, even for {\em G. austeni}\footnotemark[1] .
+Do daily, pupal mortalities due to water loss justify this work?
+Figure \ref{mortality} is suggestive of what the origins of such an argument might be in the case of the {\em morsitans} group, even for {\em G. austeni}\footnotemark[1] .
 Notice, however, that even for a hardy fly such as {\em G. morsitans}, its prospects deteriorate rapidly once out of favourable habitat.
 Even for the {\em morsitans} group, daily pupal mortality is neither linear, nor a function of temperature alone.
 When it comes to some members of the {\em fusca} and {\em palpalis} groups, however, that pupal mortality due to dehydration is both relevant and palpable is beyond contention.
 The effect of humidity is profound.
 Humidity defines habitat.
 This is despite the fact that water loss and any consequent pupal mortality are also very different things (one expects water loss to culminate in, and ultimately take its toll on the teneral).
+In this regard, it is of interest to note that {\sc Rogers} and {\sc Robinson} \cite{RogersAndRobinson} found that cold cloud duration (rainfall) was far and away the most frequently occurring variable in their top five for determining the distribution of both the {\em fusca} and {\em palpalis} groups using satellite imagery.
+Normalized difference vegetation index (NDVI) ranked second, again, by a significant margin.
+It is not too great a stretch of the imagination to entertain the possibility that cold cloud duration and NDVI translate directly into soil humidity, as might elevation in the context of low-lying, coastal areas.
+(They also found that rainfall was even more relevant when it came to abundance, as opposed to distribution.)

 Two gender selection effects are evident based on puparial duration alone.
 Under adverse conditions more females than males emerge.
-A less significant, male--selective phenomenon occurs close to dewpoint.
+A less significant, male-selective phenomenon occurs close to dewpoint.
 Both phenomena are expected to be enhanced should the heavier female mass and lower relative surface area be taken into account (no data could be found).

-The prognosis for the simplistic experimental model would seem to be better than expected (given that issues such as inferior quality pupae, differing puparial durations and the shortage of statistically significant data can be corrected at some stage).

 The possibility that plots presented in this work may point to the fact that breeding sites for some species could be predicted to be very much confined in the dry season, cannot be ruled out.
 These would be obvious places in which to concentrate traps and one immediate application of this work.